Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 Links and relative urls are often problematic in these systems as they move things around during their internal deployment step and do not always map the urls correctly.
 For instance...

 [Back to Head](/README.md) (`[Back to Head](/README.md)`): Notice how this link doesn't serve up the parsed markdown page (documentation I've read claims that markdown files are compiled as part of the "compilation and posting" phase that happens every `post-commit`.
-This is technically an absolute url (the leading `/`).  `[Back to Index](README.md)` (which is relative) actually does resolve to the *compiled* (I prefer the term rendered) markdown page.
+This is technically an absolute url (note the leading `/`).  `[Back to Index](README.md)` (which is relative) actually does resolve to the *compiled* (I prefer the term rendered) markdown page.
 This despite that in theory, in my repo structure these two urls are equivalent.

 For their part, Jekyll offers the following work around, using Liquid.  `{% raw %}[Back to Head]({{ site.baseurl }}{% link README.md %}){% endraw %}` which produces the link [Back to Head]({{ site.baseurl }}{% link README.md %}).